Top of site

 Maizuru Port Trade Network

-In full consideration of each trading partner region’s characteristics and the transport needs of its people, Maizuru Port maintains four salient lines: 1) a route to China, which will serve as a core route as China develops as an international growth center, 2) a route to Korea, which offers not just regional demand, but also many shipping services for port users, 3) a route to Russia, which can respond to Russia’s domestic demand as well as provide a future link to a complementary rail corridor with access to Europe, and 4) a route from the Kansai region to Hokkaido, which can fulfill the human and product transportation needs of the regions.
-As Kyoto Prefecture’s capacity to internationally transport goods and people deepens, Kyoto Prefecture will be increasingly able to compete internationally in the Asian region.
+Taking into account the regional characteristics and the transport needs of the people of each trading partner region, Maizuru Port maintains four main shipping lanes: 1) a route to China, which will serve as a core route as China develops as a center of international growth; 2) a route to Korea, which not only offers to deal with regional demand, but also provides many shipping services for port users; 3) a route to Russia, which can respond to Russia’s domestic demand, as well as provide a future connection to a complementary rail link to the rest of Europe; and 4) a route from the Kansai region to Hokkaido, which can meet the human and product transportation needs of the regions.
+As Kyoto Prefecture’s capacity to internationally transport goods and people increases, Kyoto Prefecture will be increasingly able to compete internationally in the Asian region.

 Korea (Busan) Container Route